1.02 Plan of Instruction for the London Society of the Harvard-MIT Division of Health Sciences and Technology (HST)

 HST students join students in the other Societies for the Principal Clinical Experience (PCE) core clinical clerkships and advanced experiences (clinical electives).
 See Sections 1.01 and 1.03 for more about the PCE and Advanced Experiences.

 As a requirement for graduation, every HST student must present evidence of scholarly work in the form of a thesis based on laboratory research or clinical investigation.
-A written thesis proposal must be submitted by September 15 of the second year, and the thesis in final form must be submitted by the first Monday in February of Year II.
+A written thesis proposal must be submitted by October 31 of the second year, and the thesis in final form must be submitted by the first Monday in February of Year IV.

 In pursuit of advanced study, HST MD students may become candidates for the Master of Science degree from MIT or a Master of Medical Sciences degree from Harvard Medical School or for a combined MD/PhD or MD/MPH degree with graduate study and research at Harvard University or MIT.
 The HST Division encourages and facilitates such combined degree programs, but the pursuit of a combined degree is not a Division requirement.